Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Introduction

-Over the past century, survey sampling has been applied to a wide range of scientific and industrial disciplines, such as healthcare, economomic policy, agriculture and environmental applications \citep{1977Foundations, hassan2020efficient}, for obtaining estimates of characteristics in the target population, e.g. disease prevalence and risk factors.
-Such estimates could provide useful information for decision-making and policy formulation \citep{RN3}.
-However, if the desired measures are difficult or expensive to obtain, such as requiring sophisticated tests, it may not be feasible to collect these measures from all survey subjects given practical considerations and budget constraints.
+Over the past century, survey sampling has been used to estimate population characteristics in a wide range of scientific and industrial disciplines such as healthcare, economic policy, and agriculture \citep{1977Foundations, hassan2020efficient}.
+These estimates provide useful information for decision-making and policy formulation \citep{lavange2001applying}.
+However, if the desired measures are difficult or expensive to obtain, it may not be feasible to collect these measures from all survey subjects due to practical considerations and budget constraints.
 A two-phase sampling design can be used to overcome this challenge.
-The first phase selects a sample from a finite population using probability sampling, during which easy-to-access and inexpensive measures are collected \citep{hughes1996cluster}.
-The hard-to-obtain and expensive measures are then collected on a subsample selected from the phase-I sample.
-To give a better appreciation of the two-phase sampling, take the Mental Health Surveillance Study (MHSS) \citep{karg2014past} as an example.
-The National Survey on Drug Use and Health (NSDUH) \citep{cotto2010gender} is a nationwide study that provides up-to-date information on tobacco, alcohol, and drug use, mental health and other health-related issues in the United States.
-MHSS used data from clinical interviews administered to a sub-sample of respondents of the NSDUH, aiming to make inferences of the prevalence of serious mental illness among people aged 18 years and older.
-Given that it is impractical to conduct clinical interviews with the entire NSDUH sample with approximately 46,000 adults participants, a phase-II subsample was selected to collect the serious mental illness data in the MHSS.
+The first phase selects a sample from a finite population using probability sampling, during which easy-to-access and inexpensive measures are collected.
+The hard-to-obtain and expensive measures are then collected on a subsample selected from the Phase I sample \citep{hughes1996cluster}.
+Take the Mental Health Surveillance Study (MHSS) \citep{karg2014past} as an example.
+The National Survey on Drug Use and Health (NSDUH) \citep{cotto2010gender} is a nationwide study that aimed to provide up-to-date information on tobacco, alcohol, and drug use, mental health and other health-related issues in the United States.
+MHSS used data from clinical interviews administered to a subsample of respondents of the NSDUH to make inferences of the prevalence of serious mental illness among people aged 18 years and older.
+Given that it is impractical to conduct clinical interviews within the entire NSDUH sample with approximately 46,000 adult participants, a Phase II subsample was selected to collect the serious mental illness data in the MHSS.